massimocaprinali/cloud-foundry-public/depapps.md

 ### Deploying an app in multiple spaces

 An app is specific to the space where it is deployed.
-You can't move or copy an app from one space to another in {{site.data.keyword.Bluemix_notm}}.
+You can't move or copy an app from one space to another in {{site.data.keyword.cloud_notm}}.
 To deploy an app in multiple spaces, you must deploy your app in each space where you want to use the app by the following steps:

   1. Switch to the space where you want to deploy your app by using the `**cf target**` command with the **-s** option: